danboyce92/BandBounty/README.md

 ## **How do I incorporate time?**
 Time is another issue.
 I want Bounties to change state to Red if 90 days pass without a yellow contract being greenlit or a greenlit contract reaching it's target.
 How do trigger a function autonomously?
+I have the contribute function set to expire after 90 days and change the state to red.
+Issue with this is that I need to change it so that if the bounty is green lit it, the expiration will adjust to 90 days from when that occurs.
+Right now regardless of the green state, it will expire after 90 days.

+## **How do I incorporate a price feed oracle?**
+Getting a price feed oracle set up is important if I want to be able to set the contribution prices to a set number like for example 50$ for a standard ticket, 100$ for a vip etc.
+Right now they contribute a fixed number of wei, change this.